 Before my sister-in-law, Christa, arrived she told me that she wanted to learn Tenkara - obviously I was more than happy to teach her.
 So on a rainy morning we ventured over to Izu Peninsula to the outskirts of the city of Manazuru (真鶴町) where there is rumored to be a keiryu that offers good fishing for Yamame.

 It was the maiden voyage for my new Tenkara rod which I acquired for a whomping ¥801!
-Unfortunately I didn’t catch any Yamame or Amago but I did come close a few times.
+Unfortunately I did not catch any Yamame or Amago but I did come close a few times.

-In high pressure streams I’ve found that the unassuming pools are where you can catch fish.
-I’ve watched countless times as anglers walk right past a whole section of river filled with fish just to fish an impressive pool that another angler just left empty handed not five minutes ago.
+In high pressure streams I have found that the unassuming pools are where you can catch fish.
+I have watched countless times as anglers walk right past a whole section of river filled with fish just to fish an impressive pool that another angler just left empty handed not five minutes ago.
 If you take the time to fish every spot and skip the obvious pools and unsuitable habitat you can cover a lot of ground and up your chances of catching fish.